ahershailesh/Virtual-Tourist/README.md

 * View all images, as you scroll down, next page is fetched automatically.
 * Save images in background to view them later on.
 * Delete annoying images.
+* Share your favourite image on social media.

 ## Libraries and Frameworks Used
 1. Foundation